Marguerite Donlon

 Marguerite Donlon (born 31 May 1966) is an Irish dancer, choreographer and ballet director.

 Career

-Marguerite Donlon was born in County Longford, Republic of Ireland.
-After a childhood of traditional Irish dance, Marguerite began her ballet studies with Anica Louw and Dorothy Stevens at the late age of 16.
+Marguerite Donlon was born in County Longford, Ireland.
+After a childhood of traditional Irish dance, Marguerite began her ballet studies with Anica Louw and Dorothy Stevens at the late age of 13.
 She became a soloist and choreographer with the dance company of the Deutsche Oper Berlin in 1990; before that she was a member of the English National Ballet under Peter Schaufuss.
 During this time she worked with and was coached by many world-renowned artists, including Natalia Makarova, Rudolf Nureyev, Kenneth MacMillan, and danced pieces from choreographers such as Maurice Béjart, William Forsythe, Bill T. Jones, Meg Stuart and Jiří Kylián.

 She was director of the ballet at the Saarländisches Staatstheater between 2001 and 2013.